jeffh/sniffer/README.rst

 If you want support for other notification systems, you can install:

 - gntp_ for Growl_ support (Mac OS X).
+- osxnotify_ and libosxnotify_ for native OS X notifications (Max OS X 10.9.4 and newer)
 - py-notify_ for LibNotify_ support (Linux).

 .. [#] This has been resolved in subsequent autonose versions, using watchdog.